10 Great Ideas About Hardwood to Tile Transition

 #8 T-track Transitions for the Straight and Narrow

 T-track is a molding explicitly designed to make smooth transitions between floors of equal height and a small gap.
-Most wood and engineered flooring have matching t-track available.
+Most hardwood and engineered wood flooring have matching t-track available.
 It makes a clean, straight edge for doorways or wherever there is a straight transition.

 It is a two-part system that’s easy to install.
 The bottom part is a metal track that attaches to the sub-floor in the gap between the two floors.
 The molding then snaps into the track securing it in place.
 The top of the molding covers the gap but allows for the natural movement of the wood floor.
 Here is a quick video of how to install T-molding to get you started.

-For an excellent overview of wood to tile transition at the door using T-Molding, watch this video.
+For an excellent overview of hardwood flooring to tile transition at the door using T-Molding, watch this video.
 The installer overcomes multiple issues from a poorly installed tile job.

 #9 Blending Tiles for a Unique Transition

 One of the most eye-catching transitions is having no transition at all.
-Instead, blend your tile and wood floor for a cohesive yet unconventional look.
+Instead, blend your tile and hardwood floor for a cohesive yet unconventional look.

 This is one of the most effortless transitions for DIYers to make.
 The result looks like a sawtooth instead of a boring straight line.
 It’s a compromise for people who like straight lines but don’t want a straight transition.